Maksim Chmerkovskiy Shares Adorable Video Of His Baby’s Huge Achievement

 Chmerkovskiy let fans experience little Shai’s very first dance lesson with his Uncle, Val Chmerkovskiy, who also appears on Dancing with the Stars, in a video posted in July.

 Makism shared the video on Instagram.
-It showed him holding on tightly to his baby – who stood tall – while Val wiggled his arms.
+It showed him holding on tightly to his baby, who stood tall while Val wiggled his arms.

 The youngster then bobbed up and down as the dancer joked that his moves were in his DNA from both himself and Peta.